StatRock/eips/Readme.md

 look like `Started Jetty on http://localhost:3000`) after which you can browse to [http://localhost:3000](http://localhost:3000) to see a local version of the website.
 (It may take a while to reach this point, and will print out reams of details about what it is doing.)
-Similarly, `boot build` will get it put the results in the build directory.
+Similarly, `boot build` will get it to put the results in the build directory.

 ### Making Changes